Home Food + Drink Berry Picking Farms Near Montclair + Essex County

 A post shared by Alstede Farms (@alstedefarms)

-This fruit-picking farm in Chester, New Jersey is just about an hour away from Jersey City and the Mile Square.
-And wow, is it worth the ride.
-Alstede’s fields are open daily to the public and it’s the perfect time to pick-your-own juicy strawberries, blueberries, and blackberries.
-It’s open 9AM – 6PM every day.
+This fruit-picking farm in Chester, New Jersey, is just about an hour away from Essex County.
+Alstede’s fields are open daily to the public, and this season is *the* time to pick-your-own juicy raspberries, blueberries, and blackberries (as well as peaches).
+It’s open 9AM to 6PM every day.

 View this post on Instagram